shankaalwis/XL2Images/README.md

-# 📥 Excel Image Downloader
+# XL2Images

 A simple Python script that reads image URLs from an Excel file and downloads them to a local folder.
 Ideal for bulk downloading product images, datasets, or reference assets.

 ---

-## 🚀 Features
+## Features

-- ✅ Reads `.xlsx` files using `openpyxl`
+- Reads `.xlsx` files using `openpyxl`
-- ✅ Downloads images via `requests`
+- Downloads images via `requests`
-- ✅ Supports custom columns and row ranges
+- Supports custom columns and row ranges
-- ✅ Skips invalid or missing URLs
+- Skips invalid or missing URLs
-- ✅ Automatically names files from URL or assigns a fallback name
+- Automatically names files from URL or assigns a fallback name

 ---

-## 📂 How It Works
+## How It Works

 1. Place your Excel file (e.g. `images.xlsx`) in the project directory.
 2. The script reads URLs from a specified column (default: `A`).